awsdocs/amazon-ec2-user-guide/doc_source/capacity-reservations-using.md

 ## Modifying an Instance's Capacity Reservation Settings<a name="capacity-reservations-modify-instance"></a>

-You can modify the Capacity Reservation settings for a stopped instance at any time as follows:
+You can modify the following Capacity Reservation settings for a stopped instance at any time:
 + Start in any Capacity Reservation that has matching attributes \(instance type, platform, and Availability Zone\) and available capacity\.
 + Start the instance in a specific Capacity Reservation\.
 + Prevent the instance from starting in a Capacity Reservation\.